 Action Learning & Action Research

-Action learning is an approach to solving real-life problems.
-The magic ingredient is, essentially, asking questions.
+Action learning is an approach to solving real-life problems, where people come together periodically to learn from their experiences.
+The magic ingredient is, essentially, posing questions.
 As head of education at the UK’s National Coal Board, Professor Reg Revans developed this technique, working alongside economist Ernst Schumacher, pioneer of sustainability thinking, and author of Small is Beautiful.
-Professor Revans also worked with five Nobel prize winners, including Albert Einstein.
+Professor Revans worked with five Nobel prize winners, including Albert Einstein.
 Today, action learning is a popular real-time strategy for developing leaders, building teams and transforming organisations.

 Revans described action learning as taking action and reflecting upon the results.
 “This helps improve the problem-solving process as well as simplify the solutions developed by the team,” he asserted.
 “There can be no learning without action and no action without learning.”

 Revans’ crucial insight was that complex problems and challenges are best resolved by the people facing or experiencing them, rather than by external ‘experts’.
 Improving organisations and communities can be daunting.
 By working collaboratively, we can resolve our difficulties and invent our own futures.

 - Ability to address complex challenges